-The Group's exposure to the risk of changes in interest rates relates primarily to its cash at banks, loans and accounts receivables and interest-bearing bank borrowings and other borrowings.
+The Group's exposure to the risk of changes in interest rates relates primarily to its cash at banks, securities purchased under agreements to re-sell, loans and accounts receivables and interest-bearing borrowings.
 The majority of the Group's loans and accounts receivables bear interest at fixed rates.
 They are mostly influenced by the mismatch of the repricing dates of interest-generating assets and interest-bearing liabilities.
 The Group does not use derivative financial instruments to manage its interest rate risk.